abdelmonem55/learn-rust/test-token.md

 #[cfg(test)]
 ```

-it a macro to make a compile time switch according a condition and here we make it for testing
+it a macro to make a compile time switch according a condition and here we make it for testing.

 ----